 Make a donation at the top of this page or request to be contacted by a staff member for more information by emailing Stracensky@ClevelandZooSociety.org.

-Travis Vineyard, Animal Curator at Cleveland Metroparks Zoo, shares an update on how construction has been progressing throughout the Cleveland winter.
+Travis Vineyard, Animal Curator at Cleveland Metroparks Zoo, shares updates on construction and its progress.